Dental Disease in Dogs and Cats – Lift that Lip!!

-Bringing all three of the little ones to the vets is quite a challenge and with Bruno pulling on the lead to get into the practice and the cats always a little unsure about why they are being taken to the vets, it is always an eventful visit.
-One afternoon, Mrs Miggins had booked her three in for their annual check and she had told our client care staff that she had a few questions to ask about a pretty awful smell coming from Bruno.
-When Mrs Miggins arrived, I went out to greet her and the problem was pretty obvious for all to smell!
-A wall of bad breath came to meet me just outside of the consulting room.
-Sure enough, after conducting a full physical exam and giving Bruno a clean bill of health, I checked his mouth to find the cause of the problem.
+Bringing all three of the little ones to the vets is quite a challenge, and with Bruno pulling on the lead to get into the practice and the cats always a little unsure about why they are being taken to the vets, it is always an eventful visit.
+One afternoon, Mrs Miggins had booked her three in for their annual check, and she had told our client care staff that she had a few questions to ask about a pretty awful smell coming from Bruno.
+When Mrs Miggins arrived, I went out to greet her, and the problem was evident for all to smell!
+A wall of bad breath came to meet me outside the consulting room.
+Sure enough, after conducting a complete physical exam and giving Bruno a clean bill of health, I checked his mouth to find the cause of the problem.
 All of the teeth were covered in calculus, not a large amount, but significant nonetheless and smelly.
-His gums were very inflamed and sore and they had started to swell a little.
-I recommended that Bruno had a Professional Periodontal Treatment, which included a full examination of his mouth, full scale and polish of his teeth, including under the gum line and surgical removal of any teeth which were too damaged and painful to ever make comfortable.
-In the end, this turned out to only be one tooth, which was too loose to save and he must have felt a lot better without it.
-The treatment was done under anaesthetic as Bruno was very good but certainly would not have stayed still when we were cleaning the sore bits of gum that were under the gumline.
+His gums were very inflamed and sore, and they had started to swell a little.
+I recommended that Bruno have a Professional Periodontal Treatment, which included a complete examination of his mouth, full scale and polish of his teeth, including under the gum line and surgical removal of any teeth which were too damaged and painful to ever make comfortable.
+In the end, this turned out to only be one tooth, which was too loose to save, and he must have felt a lot better without it.
+The treatment was done under anaesthetic as Bruno was very good but certainly would not have stayed still when we cleaned the sore bits of gum under the gumline.
 His gums looked much better when he came to see me for his checkup a few days after the procedure.
-Mrs Miggins told me that he seemed a bit perkier, although the slowing down had been so gradual that she had thought it was just his old age and not realised that his teeth and gums were hurting him.
+Mrs Miggins told me that he seemed a bit perkier, although the slowing down had been so gradual that she thought it was just his old age and did not realise that his teeth and gums were hurting him.